amitkumariitd/pulse-backend/doc/requirements/split_order_feature.md

-# Split Order Feature - Complete Specification
+# Split Order Feature - Phase 1: Order Splitting

 ## Overview
-Enable users to place a single parent order that is automatically split into multiple child orders executed over a specified time period with randomization to avoid predictable patterns.
+Enable users to place a single parent order that is automatically split into multiple child orders with scheduled execution times.
+This phase focuses on accepting the order and creating the split schedule.
+Execution will be handled in a separate feature.

 ---